 Any changes to the start or end dates of your research must be reported to Go Global in order to ensure your Letter of Acceptance is accurate and that you have proper insurance coverage.

-- Download and save the VIRS Approval Form (.pdf) onto your computer
+- Download and save the VIRS Approval Form (pdf) onto your computer

 - Save the Approval Form in PDF or JPEG format.

-- Complete the VIRS Initial Application online (survey) and upload the Approval Form where indicated.
+- Complete the online VIRS Initial Application survey and upload the Approval Form where indicated

-- Create your Campus Wide Login (CWL) account using the student number you will receive after submitting the online application. *A Campus Wide Login (CWL) will allow you to access the Student Service Centre (SSC), where you will be able make fee payments.
+- Create your Campus Wide Login (CWL) account using the student number you will receive after submitting the online application.
+A Campus Wide Login (CWL) will allow you to access the Student Service Centre (SSC), where you will be able to make fee payments.

 - Students engaged in research lasting six months or longer require a study permit.